khulnasoft-lab/design.khulnasoft.com/contents/components/skeleton-loader.md

 ### Accessibility

-- When a change occurs in the UI, like a loading state, it's good to notify a user what's happening, however, since there can be multiple skeleton loaders present at once it can be noisy to use `aria-live`.
-Instead, consider using [`aria-busy`](https://www.w3.org/TR/wai-aria-1.2/#aria-busy) on the parent container where the content will be loaded.
+- When a change occurs in the UI, like a loading state, it's good to notify a user what's happening, however, since a skeleton loader should only be present for a short period of time, and during an expected loading period, it does not need to be a live region or communicate that the page is busy.

 ## Reference